Kohima: Sports

-Indira Gandhi Stadium, inaugurated in 2003 is the multipurpose stadium of the city.
+The Indira Gandhi Stadium, inaugurated in 2003 is the multipurpose stadium of the city.
 It includes a running track and a football field.

 Football

 Kohima is home to Kohima Komets, an association football club that plays in the top division Nagaland Premier League.

 Wrestling

-The Naga wrestling enjoys widespread popularity in Kohima with people from all over Nagaland coming to witness the Naga Wrestling Championship held every two years at the Khuochiezhie Local Ground located in the heart of Kohima.
-The first Naga Wrestling Tournament was held in Kohima in 1971.
+Naga wrestling enjoys widespread popularity in Kohima with people from all over Nagaland coming to witness the Naga Wrestling Championship held every two years at Khuochiezie (Kohima Local Ground).
+The tournament was organised in 1971.